OlivierSohn/hamazed/imj-draw/README.md

 # What is it?

 A draw library with
-- Draw.Class.Draw, a class describing a renderer that supports drawing characters with foreground and background locations.
+- Imj.Draw.Class.Draw, a class describing a renderer that supports drawing characters with foreground and background locations.
 See package "imj-render-delta-term" for an implementation.
 - Helpers to render aligned text.